NVIDIA-AI-IOT/clip-distillation/README.md

     --model_name ViT-B-32
 ```

-The model name should match that in step (3).
-The text prompts here match
-those we used for search.
-If you distilled the model with other text prompts,
-you could set this to just the prompts you want to use for classification.
+In this instance, we used the same text prompts we used for image search as our text prompts for classification.

 ### Predict single image with PyTorch

-To run inference on a single image with PyTorch
+Now that we have computed th text prompts for our image classes, we can perform image classification with our PyTorch model as follows:

 ```bash
 python3 predict_pytorch.py \